 Do you love innovating?

 Do you love innovating?
 If you are like most people (and me), you do.
-Most people feel it is a great way to contribute to their company’s (or department’s) success.
-We all like contributing!
+Most people feel it is a great way to contribute to their company’s (or their own) success.
+We all like that!
 But when you actually try to do so, frustration comes very soon.
 Do you know the feeling?
 Why is this?
 What is lacking?

 Like any of these disciplines, innovation requires knowledge.
 But it is a huge field.
 And that is a problem.
 There tens of thousands of books – where do you start?
 Do you need to study it for years before you can be innovative?

 Could you become a good musician by studying the theoretical background or go to a conservatoire?
 I bet you could!
 But that would take a lot of time.
 Most of us work and don’t have that much time.